-We discovered the coast landscape in this beautiful region on a sailing boat.
+We discovered the coast landscape of this beautiful region on a sailing boat.
 We sailed along the Gualeguaychú and Uruguay Rivers up to the district of Fray Bentos, located in charrúa lands.

 “A very good way to get to know the natural environment is by navigating the calm waters of the Gualeguaychú and Uruguay Rivers on a sailing boat to see Libertad Island and the spectacular landscape of the coast, until we reach Fray Bentos in Uruguay” ― said Verónica, the owner of Ahoniken Turismo.
 The invitation was quite tempting, so we accepted it.